junxit/us-congress-bills-111/bill.md

 ## § 8.
 Regulations

-The Secretary shall promulgate regulations to carry out this Act not later than the effective date specified in section 3(b)(4).
+The Secretary shall promulgate regulations to carry out this Act not later than the December 31, 2012.